geertj/restful-api-design/relationships.rst

    semantics of the relationship.
 I'll call these "object links," not to be confused with the "link objects" above.

-Below is an example of a virtual machine representation in YAML, that illustrates the two different ways in which a relationship can be expressed::
+Below is an example of a virtual machine representation in YAML that illustrates the two different ways in which a relationship can be expressed::

   !vm